Gaede's Classwork and Homework

 October 26, 2018.

-CW: Ideas need to be copied in Journal page 24.
+CW: Ideas about what happened in the lab.(need to be copied in Journal page 28).

 October 29, 2018.
 NO SCHOOL STAFF DEVELOPMENT